intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/hadoop.md

   sc = init_orca_context(cluster_mode="spark-submit")
   ```

-- Use `spark-submit` to submit your BigDL program (e.g. script.py):
+- Use `spark-submit-with-bigdl` to submit your BigDL program (e.g. script.py).
+You can adjust the configurations according to your cluster settings.

-  yarn-cluster mode:
+  For `yarn-cluster` mode:
   ```bash
   spark-submit-with-bigdl \
       --conf spark.yarn.appMasterEnv.PYSPARK_PYTHON=environment/bin/python \